tomwechsler/Ethical_Hacking_and_Penetration_Testing/Documentation/Security_Architecture_for_Companies.md

 ### The SABSA Lifecycle Model: A Holistic Approach

-SABSA’s **six-layered lifecycle model** ensures a top-down alignment, starting with business goals and cascading into specific security measures.
+SABSA's **six-layered lifecycle model** ensures a top-down alignment, starting with business goals and cascading into specific security measures.

 | **Layer**                 | **Purpose**                                           | **Example**                                                      |
 |---------------------------|-------------------------------------------------------|------------------------------------------------------------------|